 The maximum intensity (MMI Scale) caused by this earthquake is IV.
 The map below shows in which areas this earthquake was the most and least impactful.
 It is based on data from the US Geographic Survey.

-Shaking reported by 32 people
+Shaking reported by 34 people in 2 countries

 Places with most reports: